Table of Content

 Salor Bokhara Rugs

-Salor Bokharas were originally crafted by the Salor tribe who lived just North of the northern Afghan border.
-Usually red in color and defined by at least one symmetrical row of octagons, these bokhara rugs are beautiful.
+Sailor Bokharas was originally crafted by the Salor tribe who lived just North of the northern Afghan border.
+Usually red and defined by at least one symmetrical row of octagons, these Bokhara rugs are beautiful.
 Every octagon usually features a smaller octagon or diamond within its border.
 The interior sides of each octagon usually feature one to three flowers.